gloryjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switvhes the current user to the user betty
+write a sript that prints the effective username of the current user